 This tea is fermented differently than is commonplace in Yunnan today.
 The leaves are rolled and then fermented for at least 3-4 months using the natural microorganisms present rather than adding any microbial starter.
 These microorganisms develop naturally because of the night air humidity.
 Before the Lunar New Year the tea is then steamed and stuffed into the bamboo tubes and burned on the fire to dry.

 *** This tea comes pressed in a bamboo tube and it is impossible to know the exact weight of the dry tea leaves inside until it is opened.
-If you want an entire bamboo tube you must order 3 x 50gr but understand that the quantity inside is usually 125-200grams but you may get more or less than that.
+Usually a tube contains 125-200grams but you may get more or less than that.